nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_manyhits/README.md

 ### `HelloVulkan::createRtShaderBindingTable`

-**NEW**
+**:star:NEW:star:**

 The creation of the shading binding table as it was done, was using hardcoded offsets and potentially could lead to errors.
 Instead, the new code uses the `nvvk::SBTWraper` that uses the ray tracing pipeline and the `VkRayTracingPipelineCreateInfoKHR` to create the SBT information.

 The wrapper will find the handles for each group and will add the data `m_hitShaderRecord` to the Hit group.

 ```` C